We hope that you enjoy exploring what we are doing in Year 4

 Other learning throughout the year

-In Computing, we have worked on our Word processing, PowerPoint and Publisher skills.
-We have learnt how to insert and resize images, copy and paste, screenshot and print in various formats.
-We have learnt how to use email.
-We will continue to work on our coding skills and using the programs 'CodeforLife' and 'Logo'.
-We will also be continuing to discuss E-safety issues and the importance of keeping your personal information safe online.
+In Computing, throughout the year, the children will develop their Word processing, PowerPoint and Publisher skills.
+They will learn how to insert and resize images, copy and paste, screenshot and print in various formats.
+They will also learn how to use email.
+The children will continue to develop their coding skills, using the program 'CodeforLife'.
+As a class, we will also be continuing to discuss E-safety issues and the importance of keeping our personal information safe online.

 How you can help your child at home: